Azure/azure-sdk/docs/android/design.md

 Long-running operations are operations which consist of an initial request to start the operation followed by polling to determine when the operation has completed or failed.
 Long-running operations in Azure tend to follow the [REST API guidelines for Long-running Operations][rest-lro], but there are exceptions.

-{% include requirement/MUST %} represent long-running operations with some object that encapsulates the polling and the operation status.
+{% include requirement/MUST id="android-lro-poller" %} represent long-running operations with some object that encapsulates the polling and the operation status.
 This object, called a *poller*, must provide APIs for:

 1. querying the current operation state (either asynchronously, which may consult the service, or synchronously which must not)
 2. requesting an asynchronous notification when the operation has completed